crewAIInc/crewAI-examples/Hierarchical Process Example/README.md

 ## Running the Notebook
 Before running the notebook, confirm that the country in `!curl ipinfo.io` is among the countries with access to the Google Gemini API.
 Refer to the available regions [here](https://ai.google.dev/available_regions#available_regions).
+If your country is not in the access list try to restart your runtime and try again, The runtime location is independent of your location.

 Follow these steps: